kelexel/rstream/README.md

 * It is not pefect, 0.1 was written in roughly 6hours, 0.2 was  released few (sleepless) hours later
 * The "crtmpd-proxy-to-nginx mode" is not yet production-stress-tested !! (any idea on how to efficiently simul a stress-test is welcomed)
+* It is NOT-YET multi-concurent-broadcaster-friendly (just fork it!)
+* It is NOT-YET multi-concurent-streams-per-single-broadcaster-friendly (just fork it!)
-* It is NOT -YET- MULTI-CONCURENT-BROADCASTERS friendly (just fork it!)
+* It is NOT-YET Linux-friendly (just fork it!)
-* It is NOT -YET- MULTI-CONCURENT-STREAMS friendly (just fork it!)
+* It is NOT-YET OSX-friendly (just fork it!)

 Why crmptd + nginx-rtmp at the same time ?!
 ---